Downing Street Press Secretary

-The Downing Street Press Secretary is an adviser to the Prime Minister of the United Kingdom on news media and how to manage the image of the British government to the press.
+The Downing Street Press Secretary is an adviser to the prime minister of the United Kingdom on news media and how to manage the image of the British government to the press.
 The position is part of the Prime Minister's Office and involves using information on what is happening in the UK and around the world, to decide on how the Prime Minister should present his or her reaction to the media.
 The incumbent also advises on how to handle news stories and other information which could affect the current Prime Minister or the Ministry.

-In September 2022, as part of the incoming Truss Ministry, Alex Wild was appointed Interim Press Secretary replacing Rosie Bate-Williams who had occupied the post during the latter part of the Second Johnson ministry.
+The current Press Secretary is Sophie Nazemi.